AndreaCignoni/pands-project/README.md

 ![Screenshot](https://github.com/AndreaCignoni/pands-project/blob/1099840cc4b101f026c7f73da87ee3e65bedeb02/SepalWidthPetalLength.png)
 </div>

 As can be easily noticed, the second *scatterplot*, where the dimensions taken into consideration are the *petal length* and the *petal width*, is the one that describe a clearer distinction between the two classes of flowers.
-However, to develop the necessary system of reference to assess a form of principle to isolate one class of flower from the other two, I have drawn on *pairs plot* and its grids.For plotting *scatterplots* and comprehend their usage, my source here has been [visme](https://visme.co/blog/scatter-plot/).
+However, to develop the necessary system of reference to assess a form of principle to isolate one class of flower from the other two, I have drawn on *pairs plot* and its grids.
+For plotting *scatterplots* and comprehend their usage, my source here has been [visme](https://visme.co/blog/scatter-plot/).
-The *pairs plot* below display a global overview of all the plots so far shown and,  since there are 4 measurements, a 4x4 plot has been created with 6 bidimensional mirroring *scatterplots* and 4 monodimensional histograms.
-The white grid on which the data are disployed allow a deeper analysis of the above indicated *scatterplot* - the one generated over the *petal length* and the *petal  width* measures- giving the necessary landmarks to  isolate the *iris virginica* from the *iris versicolor*.
+The *pairs plot* below display a global overview of all the plots so far shown and,  since there are 4 measurements, a 4x4 plot has been created with 6 bidimensional mirroring *scatterplots* and 4 one-dimensional histograms.
+The white grid on which the data are deployed allow a deeper analysis of the above indicated *scatterplot* - the one generated over the *petal length* and the *petal  width* measures- giving the necessary landmarks to  isolate the *iris virginica* from the *iris versicolor*.

 <div align="center">

 ![Screenshot](https://github.com/AndreaCignoni/pands-project/blob/40e2dd861b2d92842600b8b45aa22c25bbf00320/PairPlots.png)
 </div>

 In order to generate the above plot and learn the most relevant *Seaborn*'s features, I have followed [seaborn.pydata.org](https://seaborn.pydata.org/generated/seaborn.pairplot.html).
 The *Seaborn Pairplot* function is used to plot pairwise relationships between variables within a dataset.
 The pairs plot builds on two basic figures, the *histogram* and the *scatter plot*.
 The *histogram* on the diagonal allows us to see the distribution of a single variable while the *scatter plots* on the upper and lower triangles show the relationship (or lack thereof) between two variables.
-This creates a nice visualisation and helps us understand the data by summarising the whole *Fisher's Iris Data Set* in a single figure.
+This creates a nice visualisation and helps understand the data by summarising the whole *Fisher's Iris Data Set* in a single figure.
-The *pairplot* method can create also a grid of axes such that each variable in data will by shared in the y-axis across a single row and in the x-axis across a single column.
-At this point, I can pass to examine the *scatterplot* whith the *weaker* correlation between the *iris virginica* and *iris versicolor*.
+The *pairplot* method can create also a grid of axes such that each variable in data are shared in the y-axis across a single row and in the x-axis across a single column.
+At this point, I can pass to examine the *scatterplot* with the *weaker* correlation between the *iris virginica* and *iris versicolor*.

 <div align="center">